djangocon/2017.djangocon.eu/README.rst

 * Code of Conduct page (reverse id "coc")
 * Blog page (reverse id "blog")

-Home and blog pages are created via djangocms-apphook-setup, but you have to set the reverse id yourself.
+Before browsing the site, go to http://localhost:8000/admin/cms/page/ and create the pages / edit the advanced properties of the existing pages to set the reverse id.

 Compile sass files
 ------------------